ucb-stat133/stat133-fall-2017/syllabus/policies.md

 limited to, Internet congestion, system crashes, natural disasters, theft, medical emergencies, personal crisis, theft or any extraordinary circumnstances (e.g. illnes, exhaustion, mourning, loss of internet connection, bCourses is down, broken computer).
 Don't ask.
 I won't be sympathetic.
-- I will drop your lowest HW score.
+- I will drop the lowest score among the first three assignments (HW01, HW02, and HW03).
 - The homework assignments will get substantially more difficult as we progress with the course.
 - If you collaborate with other students when working on a HW assignment, please include the names of those students in your submission.